Loading Events

 Join us at this timely seminar presented by the RHSV’s Heritage Committee.

-In the context of a major revamp of the Victorian planning system, this seminar asks how we can make positive use of heritage as we plan to house more people.
-How can we modify Plan Victoria to make full use of heritage as anchor and focus for new neighbourhoods?
+In the context of a major revamp of the Victorian planning system, currently the subject of a major parliamentary inquiry, this seminar asks how we can make positive use of heritage as we plan to house more people.
+How can we modify the Plan for Victoria to make full use of heritage as anchor and focus for new neighbourhoods?

-• Michael Buxton, Emeritus Professor Environment and Planning RMIT University
+Michael Buxton, Emeritus Professor Environment and Planning RMIT University; Member Charter 29: “The Statewide Impact of Proposed Changes and Alternative Proposals”

 Housekeeping: